 French startup Netri creates brain-on-a-chip solutions for applications in neuroscience.
-Neurofluidics, the startup’s microfluidics-based system, reconstructs the structural and functional network of the brain in vitro.
+The startup’s microfluidics-based system reconstructs the structural and functional network of the brain in vitro.
 This system offers custom turnkey solutions that feature a multi-compartment architecture and a controlled microenvironment.
 This helps pharma companies model neurodegenerative diseases for drug discovery.

 Hesperos – Multi-Organ-on-Chip (MOC)

 Many diseases, including lupus and COVID-19, often affect multiple organ systems.
 This necessitates models that feature multiple organs to better understand disease progression.
 Multi-organ-on-chip solutions integrate microfluidics with mathematical PK and pharmacodynamic (PD) modeling to better emulate interconnected physiological responses.